hellerve/ptolemy/README.md

 presented in this talk, I think the idea of a malicious compiler is cute.
 It has not occurred to me yet but is obvious when you think about it - a trademark of interesting ideas.

+* [Out of the Tar Pit](http://shaffner.us/cs/papers/tarpit.pdf) by **Ben Moseley and Peter Marks** (? > 2003)

+The essential paper on FRP.
+Apart from giving an excellent introduction into what FRP is and should be, the authors also spend a great deal of time on explaining how different programming paradigms deal with state and complexity and their individual shortcomings (that were supposedly overcome through FRP).

+Great paper, very long, but - at least in my opinion - out of necessity, not borne from babbling.

 ## Recreational